Volta Region : HAVE - The School of Joy

 4. Networking Activities

-Networking activities will be carried on both on the formal network (schools and local teachers) and informal (family and community level) in order to raise awareness of the importance of inclusive education, share some operational tools and finalize interventions in favor of disabled people.
+Networking activities will be carried on both on the formal network (schools and local teachers) and informal (family and community level) in order to raise awareness of the importance of inclusive education, share some operational tools and finalize interventions in favour of disabled minors.

-The association will on the one hand keep contacts with the families of assisted children in order to involve and empower them in the support process, on the other to involve children with their families in the numerous initiatives organized by Awia Inclusive Community Project, such as parties and events, also related to the ritual life of the community.
+The association will, on the one hand, maintain contact with the families of the assisted children in order to involve them and make them responsible for the support process, on the other it will involve the children and their families in the numerous initiatives organized by Awia Inclusive Community Project, such as parties and events, also linked to the ritual life of the community.

 5. Child Sponsorship